 Dive experience: All certified divers may join these Honduras liveaboard cruises to Utila and Roatan.
 Each diver is responsible for judging for themselves if they are adequately trained to take part in each dive.

-Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner (except final evening), snacks, all drinks (alcoholic and non-alcoholic), dives (as detailed in the trips above), 2 experienced dive crew, tanks, weights and weightbelts.
+Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner (except final evening), snacks, all drinks (alcoholic and non-alcoholic), dives (as detailed in the trips above), 2 experienced dive crew, tanks, weights and weightbelts, all taxes.

-Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment rental (US$ 175 per week, wetsuit rentals are not available), diving computer (US$ 60 per week), port and park fees (US$ 145), restaurant meal on final evening.
+Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment rental (US$ 225 per week, wetsuit rentals are not available), diving computer (US$ 60 per week), port and park fees (7 nights US$ 145), restaurant meal on final evening.
+With effect from 1 April 2022, a fuel surcharge of US$ 150 per person will apply to all 7 night cruises.
 Unless otherwise stated, all the listed items need to be paid on arrival (credit card or cash).